 Canada has announced the recent introduction of a travel bubble with the neigbouring provinces of New Brunswick, Prince Edward Island, Nova Scotia and Newfoundland and Labrador, which means that arrrivals from these areas will not have to undergo quarantine.

 New Zealand has agreed on a 'travel bubble' with Australia.
 Image courtesy of Adobe Stock.

 European countries including the UK, Croatia, Turkey, Monaco, France, Greece and Italy have already begun reopening some of their hotels to international visitors with social distancing measures in place.
 In regions like the US and Asia, which remain closed to international travellers, hotels have for now been reopened for locals to enjoy staycations.

 For more information on which luxury hotels are now welcoming guests, read our comprehensive luxury hotels openings guide.

 Italy has reopened some hotels.
 Image courtesy of Belmond.

 Which countries have the lowest cases of Coronavirus?

 If you’re thinking about which countries will be the safest to travel to after lockdown, then you’ve probably been searching for which countries have the lowest numbers of COVID-19 cases and fatalities.

-In Asia, it looks like Macao, Cambodia and Vietnam, which have all reported zero COVID-related deaths, may be the safest places to travel to once lockdown lifts.
-They are followed by Myanmar, Nepal, Sri Lanka and Hong Kong, which have all reported less than 10 COVID-related deaths.
+In Asia, it looks like Macao, Cambodia and Laos, which have all reported minimal COVID-related deaths, may be the safest places to travel to once lockdown lifts.

 keep checking back here for the latest travel updates of when coronavirus travel restrictions will be lifted and, while travel may not be possible, check out our roundup of the best virtual travel experiences to transport you abroad now.